 Once upon a time, when the earth was new and young...two spirits came to the valley.
 The Lorax, guardian of the trees for they cannot speak for themselves.
-And the forest sprite, Fiora, who brought forth life and tended the flora and fauna of the Truffula valley.
+And his pupil, a nature sprite, Fiora, who brought forth life and tended the flora and fauna of the Truffula valley.

 Soon, a stranger came to the Truffula valley...destroying the once peaceful, uninhabited forest...

 Fiora was old as time itself, yet young and beautiful as the spring.
 Her long flowing hair was multicolored like all the Truffula trees, adorned with flowers; sometimes it changed depending on her mood.
 Her pale green skin had thick and thin vines with tiny leaves embedded all over her body.
 Her cheeks glittered with silvery specks.
 Her eyes were mossy green with earthen speckles, filled with life, innocence and love.
 Her ears were pointed.
 She wore a long flowing dress of dark green.
 Her voice was soft like a whispering wind with a silvery lilt.
 With a touch or a step, plants would grow: anything from a flower to a small Truffula tree...depending on how she felt.
 Her touch could also heal anything.

 The animals of the Truffula forest adored the forest sprite, following her everywhere.
 She would play and sing with them in a soprano voice: she harmonized with the humming-fish, serenaded with the bar-ba-loots and sang with the swomee-swans.
 Fiora enjoyed the peaceful valley: the fresh air, clean water, the animals...and mostly the Truffula trees.

 Yes, life was blissful in the Truffula forest.